yss/grunt-tree/README.md

     }
 }

-// 5. change the options to: { recurse: false }
+// 5. change the options to: { recurse: false }, and result will be like:
 {
     "a": "a.css",
     "c": "c"